ovh/docs/pages/cloud/private-cloud/nsx-01-first-steps/guide.en-gb.md

 We will show you how to display the virtual IP addresses attached to the **ovh-T0-gw** gateway.

-Only one virtual IP address is assigned when NSX-T is delivered.
+Only one virtual IP address is assigned when NSX is delivered.
 It is used for SNAT on the segments attached to the gateway **ovh-T0-gw**.

 > ![Primary]